 ReSharper extends the default Visual Studio's symbol highlighting.
 Additionally, it highlights fields, local variables, types, and other identifier with configurable colors.
 For example, ReSharper syntax highlighting allows you to easily distinguish between local variables and fields in your code.

-The default syntax highlighting for C# looks as follows:
+ReSharper syntax highlighting for C# with default colors looks as follows:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.